Phitherek/mdt-core/README.md

 ## Known modules

 * [mdt-dummy](https://github.com/Phitherek/mdt-dummy "mdt-dummy") - a module containing dummy implementations of each extensible MDT class.
 They can be used to skip a particular deployment step.
+* [mdt-simple](https://github.com/Phitherek/mdt-simple "mdt-simple") - a module that contains simple implementations for MDT.

 ## Contributing